Animism & Healing Arts

 In these times of great polarity and multiple global crises, which impact all life on Earth, many of us feel called to activism, care-taking or change-making; but can also feel overwhelmed, burnt out, powerless or even find our selves tapping into collective trauma states on a scale never before known.

-Forming healing, inclusive and earth-centred community is a timeless and essential way to help us show up for our individual needs; in witnessing each other, and relating more deeply to our lands, our home and the wider worlds - including the Spirit world, The Ancestors, or the Unseen.
+Forming healing, inclusive and earth-centred community is a timeless and essential way to help us show up for our individual needs alongside those of our community; in witnessing each other, and relating more deeply to our lands, our home and the wider worlds - including the Spirit world, The Ancestors, or the Unseen.
 For example, regardless of your religion or beliefs on this; responsible care for the dead and our ancestors - human and other-than-human - is a powerful and ancient ethical way of life many of us have lost.
 Resilient and responsible community honours the joy, grief, messiness and beauty of alive-ness; and the shared weight of the collective shadows we're seeing in the world.
-This includes fostering the current challenge we see playing out globally in extremes - how to address impacts of inequality, oppression, marginalisation and how this plays our in localised forms.
+This includes acknowledging the current challenge we see playing out globally in extremes, for example how to address the impacts of inequality, oppression, marginalisation; and how these play out in localised forms, in community?
+Can we hold difference with respect, and learn what is needed to apply restorative and regenerative ways?
 Gritty work!
-And we begin by facing and healing our own fears, shadows and wounds.
-Perhaps that is the main work of our lives - and that is in itself is a brave contribution to the collective and the wellness of your descendants.
-I am fascinated in the intersections between cross-culture spiritual practice and modern psychology/psychotherapy.

 Animist practices and healing arts offer some powerful, simple and ancient tools and technologies that are true medicine for these chaotic, lonely and heavy times.
 They help us step into and co-create more robust, diverse and supportive communities.
 They can also be a powerful compliment to psychotherapy, trauma healing and other modalities.
 They can help us tap into meaning, our personal experience of it, without dogma or a need to fit into a particular way of being...And we can dance and play!